-Nationwide said it has expanded 24-hour access to more types of small business for its Commercial Digital Direct online commercial insurance platform.
+Nationwide said it has expanded 24-hour access to more types of small businesses for its Commercial Digital Direct online commercial insurance platform.

 Now, 30 different business types can access the platform, which enables Nationwide to sell and service its commercial insurance products and services in an entirely digital way that the insurer bills as “fast, easy and efficient.”